XRPLF/xrpl-dev-portal/content/concepts/tokens/clawback-of-issued-currency.md

 }
 ```

 In execution, this transaction would claw back at most 314.159 FOO issued by rp6abvbTbjoce8ZDJkT6snvxTZSYMBCC9S and held by rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW.
-If rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW does not have a trustline set up or that trustline's balance is 0, then the error `tecNO_LINE` is returned and a fee is consumed.
+If rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW does not have a trust line set up or that trust line's balance is 0, then the error `tecNO_LINE` is returned and a fee is consumed.